 University of Maine at Farmington President Kathryn A. Foster – Biography

-Under President Foster’s leadership, UMF received a full ten-year accreditation from the New England Association of Schools and Colleges, created a Division of University Advancement, celebrated a yearlong calendar of events for UMF’s 150th anniversary, expanded university governance, energized the university’s Board of Visitors, and renewed attention to campus facilities and programs.
+Under President Foster’s leadership, UMF received a full ten-year accreditation from the New England Association of Schools and Colleges, created a Division of University Advancement, celebrated a yearlong calendar of events for UMF’s 150th anniversary, expanded university governance, energized the university’s Board of Visitors, and renewed attention to campus facilities and processes.
 President Foster helped develop the University of Maine System’s first allocation model for outcomes-based funding.
 She works closely with the University of Maine System Chancellor, fellow Presidents, and Trustees to chart strategic directions for the higher education system.
 At home in Farmington, Maine, Foster serves on the board of the Greater Franklin Development Corporation.